NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Console Quickstart Guide.md

 ## XBOX SETUP

 This section is for you Xbox players.
 We are using a tool called BedrockConnect.
 It's simpler than you think and takes only minutes to set up.
+Our tool developed by our maintainer has issues as of late, so that is why we are using it.

 ### BUYING AND INSTALLING MINECRAFT (XBOX)